carsonmellblom/FitnessTracker/README.md

 - Check Docker container logs: `docker-compose logs photo-processor`
 - Verify uploads folder is mounted correctly
 - Check RabbitMQ queue: http://localhost:15672/#/queues

+This code is purely for my own purposes and is not intended to be used by anyone else